dxe/dxesf-docs/docs/index.md

 ### 6.1.
 Composition

-The SF Bay Core consists of the Lead Organizer and the 4 Core Members.
+The SF Bay Core consists of the Lead Organizer and up to 4 Core Members.

 ### 6.2.
 Duties and Powers